parphyonov/Personal-Profile-Page/README.md

 ### Execution of Project Instructions

+#### Step 1
-1.1.1 Found an image file to represent myself ::: images/me.png;
+1. Found an image file to represent myself ::: images/me.png;

-1.1.2 Found an image file for the background ::: images/spb.jpg;
+2. Found an image file for the background ::: images/spb.jpg;

-1.2.1 Profile image file sized down to 307 Kb using Photoshop, now fits the limit (< 400kb);
+3. rofile image file sized down to 307 Kb using Photoshop, now fits the limit (< 400kb);

-1.2.2 Background image file fits the limits imposed by the course (358kb < 1Mb);
+4. Background image file fits the limits imposed by the course (358kb < 1Mb);

-1.3 Text editor used is Atom 1.23.3;
+5. Text editor used is Atom 1.23.3;

-1.3.1 Links to new profile image and background image are set;
+6. Links to new profile image and background image are set;

-1.3.2 The class "profile-image" was left intact on my profile image.
+7. The class "profile-image" was left intact on my profile image.

+#### Step 2
-2.1 The name was personalized;
+1. The name was personalized;

-2.2 Background section was personalized;
+2. Background section was personalized;

-2.3 Goals section was personalized.
+3. Goals section was personalized.

+#### Step 3
-3 GitHub, Twitter and LinkedIn accounts added.
+1. GitHub, Twitter and LinkedIn accounts added.

+#### Step 4
-4 Home link fixed.
+1. Home link fixed.

+#### Step 5
+1. Project expanded, additional page "Travel Map" added;
+2. Project expanded, an image with Saint Petersburg coat of arms added;
+3. Project expanded, CSS customized.